redox-os/book/src/build-system-reference.md

 - `make pt.recipe-name` (abbreviation of `push-tree`) - Show the package dependencies that will be pushed into the Redox image
 - `make ur.recipe-name` - A shortcut for `make u.recipe r.recipe` (**please backup or submit your source changes before the execution of this command**).
 - `make rp.recipe-name` - A shortcut for `make r.recipe p.recipe`
-- `make x.--all` - Any recipe target (x) can be run in all recipes at `recipes` (like `make c.--all` which clean all recipe binaries, for example)
+- `make x.--all` - Any recipe target (x) can be run in all previously used recipes (remembered at `cookbook.lock`)
+- `make f.--all-binaries` - Update all previously downloaded pre-built packages when `REPO_BINARY` is enabled
+- `make u.--all` - Remove all previously downloaded source and built binaries, when `REPO_BINARY` is enabled it only clean downloaded sources and preserve pre-built packages
+- `make x.--category` - Run any recipe target (x) in all recipes
-- `make x.--category-directory-name` - Any recipe target (x) can be run in all recipes of some category directory at `recipes` (like `make u.--category-wip` which clean all recipe sources and binaries from the `wip` directory, for example), if you need to use a sub-category use `--category-directory-name/subdirectory`
+- `make x.--category-directory-name` - Run any recipe target (x) in all recipes of some category directory at `recipes` (like `make u.--category-wip` which clean all recipe sources and binaries from the `wip` directory, for example), if you need to use a sub-category use `--category-directory-name/subdirectory`

 All recipe targets also support multiple recipe entries by separating each recipe name with a comma. for example: `make f.recipe1,recipe2` will download the sources of `recipe1` and `recipe2`